syncfusion-content/xamarin.ios-docs/Xamarin-iOS/System-Requirements.md

 documentation: ug
 ---

-# System requirements for Xamarin.iOS Components
+# System Requirements for Xamarin.iOS Components

 The system requirements for using our Syncfusion Xamarin platform are as follows